Election Programmes Code

 The purpose of this Code of Broadcasting Practice is to emphasise important principles regulating the content of broadcast election programmes.
 Broadcasters are responsible for ensuring any broadcast election programmes comply with broadcasting standards.

 Under section 14 of the New Zealand Bill of Rights Act 1990, there is a right to freedom of expression.
 This is an important right in a democratic society and is particularly important in the lead up to a general election, when political parties and candidates are seeking to influence voters, and audiences are seeking information to enable them to make informed voting decisions.
 When the Authority makes decisions on complaints, it will consider and apply the New Zealand Bill of Rights Act.

 Election programmes are subject to the same broadcasting standards as other programmes.

 Therefore, this Code should be read alongside the Code of Broadcasting Standards in New Zealand.
 The Code is available free from the Broadcasting Standards Authority and can also be downloaded from www.bsa.govt.nz.
-There is one exception to this: the requirement to present a range of significant viewpoints on controversial issues of public importance (the ‘balance’ standard in those Codes) does not apply to election programmes (see section 73 of the Broadcasting Act).
+There is one exception to this: the requirement to present a range of significant viewpoints on controversial issues of public importance (the ‘balance’ standard in the Code) does not apply to election programmes (see section 73 of the Broadcasting Act).

 In recognition of the special context of general elections, broadcasting standards such as fairness and accuracy will be applied to election programmes in a manner that respects the importance of free political expression and debate.